steveyeow/academi/README.md

 # AcademiAI

+Feynman: "You learn by asking questions."

-**Turn any book into a conversation.** AcademiAI is a Socratic study assistant that lets you chat with books, discover new ones through your interests, and get answers grounded in real content — with traceable citations back to the source.
+**A chattable library-turn any book into a conversation.** AcademiAI is a Socratic study assistant that lets you chat with books, discover new ones through your interests, and get answers grounded in real content — with traceable citations back to the source.

 ## Core Features